R-Lum/RLumCarlo/README.md

   - ~~Write CRAN comments~~
   - Double check ORCID for authors
   - Double check DESCIRPTION file
+  - Set proper version number

+### Last steps

+  - Delete this list but follow-up the things below
   - run WIN-builder tests for all releases
+  - run as-CRAN
   - Are all CI tests green
-  - Set proper version number
+  - Set up webpage for RLumCarlo
+  - Make sure that the repository is public before the CRAN submission, otherwise the links will not work
+  - CRAN submission
+  - Add the usual GitHub community things

 ## Installation